shyamal18122000/web-development-projects/README.md

 # web-development-projects
-all projects inside this repositry are framed by using html, css and javascript
+all projects inside this repositry are framed by using html, css and javascript.
 ## web development bootcamp

 ### 1. color game project:-

 It contain a code file in which html, css and javascript is used to make the web page.

-After finishing the project it looks like the image inside the folder with name img.png
+After finishing the project it looks like the image inside the folder with name img.png.

 ### 2. patatap clone project:-